-Terry was a principal member in the law firm of Jordan & Dwyer until 2007 when he opened The Law Office of Terrence P. Dwyer.
-The firm concentrates its practice on the representation of law enforcement officers, first responders, private security employees, public sector employees, teachers, and student educational rights.
-The law office also handles real estate, estate planning and assorted civil matters.
+Terry was a principal member in the law firm of Jordan & Dwyer until 2007 when he opened The Law Office of Terrence P. Dwyer, renamed in 2020 as the Dwyer Law Office.
+The firm concentrates its practice on the representation of law enforcement officers, first responders, private security employees, and public sector employees.
+The law office also handles real estate transactions and litigation.
 Over the years Terry has been involved in law enforcement litigation and disciplinary cases either as an attorney or as an expert consultant/witness.
-He has been retained counsel for law enforcement unions for the past 15 years and has been sought out by individual law enforcement members for his representation.
+In addition to defending law enforcement officers involved in disciplinary cases and critical incidents Terry has served as plaintiff's counsel for individual officer claims of discrimination and/or sexual harassment.
+For 15 years he was retained counsel for two different law enforcement unions and is now contracted by law enforcement unions and by individual law enforcement members for his representation.
 He has been an invited lecturer at the prestigious law enforcement management training programs of the University of Louisville's Southern Police Institute, Northwestern University's Center for Public Safety and the Institute for Law Enforcement Administration in Plano, Texas.
 Terry has been the police liability and litigation columnist for PoliceOne.com since 2008.
-Outside of his law enforcement representation Terry has represented individuals in all types of workplace disciplinary cases, including licensing issues with NYS OASAS, local municipal employment, and school disciplines.
+Outside of his law enforcement representation Terry has represented individuals in all types of workplace disciplinary cases, including licensing issues with NYS OASAS, and local municipal employment.

 In addition to the representation of clients outlined above, Terry has maintained an active real estate practice for the past 25 years.
 His real estate experience has been extensive.
 In addition to individual client representation in real estate transactions and property disputes, he has taught real estate law courses as a college professor, owned his own title insurance company, represented lenders at residential real estate closings, served as defense counsel for title insurance companies in litigation, and worked as a licensed real estate agent.